Welcome to Tsuruoka Tourism Bureau's Official Website.

 There are four main hot spring villages in Tsuruoka: Atsumi, Yura, Yunohama, and Yutagawa.
 Because they are all located in different environments, each of them offers a different experience.
 Find the perfect onsen for you.

-Have a relaxing time after your journey to the Dewa Sanzan in one of our hot spring villages.
+Have a relaxing soak after exploring the Dewa Sanzan Mountains in one of our hot spring villages.

 Traveling is learning.
 Learn about Tsuruoka and Dewa Sanzan's history in one of our museums

-No travel shall be complete without learning.
-Learn about history, culture, and religion in one of our museums.
+No travel itinerary is complete without learning a bit about the area you find yourself in.
+Learn about this region’s history, culture, and religion in one of our museums.